open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     provided, no extra dimension will be used.
 Please note that this only applies to [synchronous Instruments](./api.md#synchronous-instrument).
   * The `aggregation` (optional) to be used.
 If not provided, the SDK SHOULD apply a [default aggregation](#default-aggregation).
-If the aggregation has temporality, the SDK SHOULD handle the aggregation temporality based on the temporality of each [MetricReader](#metricreader) instance.
+If the aggregation outputs metric points that use aggregation temporality (e.g. Histogram, Sum), the SDK SHOULD handle the aggregation temporality based on the temporality of each [MetricReader](#metricreader) instance.
   * The `exemplar_reservoir` (optional) to use for storing exemplars.
     This should be a factory or callback similar to aggregation which allows